bootsie123/Email-Notifier-Discord-Bot/README.md

 ## Configuration

-To setup the bot, either set the following values in the `.env` file or set the corresponding environment variables.
+To setup the bot, rename the `.env.example` file to `.env` and either set the following values in the file or set the corresponding environment variables.

 **NOTE:** You must enable IMAP for your email address.
 Your provider should give you the necessary details